-So far on our three year journey I have not yet lost my son.
+So far on our three-year journey, I have not yet lost my son.
 Neither has anything happened to me of drastic consequence that he has been separated from me.
-For example if I was hit by a car, or had a heart attack.
-The closest we got, was that I had parked the car at a hotel one side when we travelled with a friend.
+For example, if I was hit by a car, or had a heart attack.
+The closest we got, was that I had parked the car at a hotel one side when we traveled with a friend.
 She was in the room with my son, and I moved the car around the other side of the hotel to the shade.
-We went to leave and he walked out to the front of the hotel and thought i was gone.
-I thought he was on the toilet in the room, and went back and he was gone.
+We went to leave and he walked out to the front of the hotel and thought I was gone.
+I thought he was on the toilet in the room and went back and he was gone.
 I raced out and found him staring out to the street thinking I’d driven off without him.

 Where to meet: We set up places to meet on arrival at an event or town if we were separated in a crowd.